What Is Thai Ginger Chicken?

 What mushrooms work best in Thai ginger chicken?

-Wood ear mushrooms are traditional — their slightly chewy texture and neutral flavor carry the ginger and sauce without competing.
+Wood ear mushrooms are traditional, their slightly chewy texture and neutral flavor carry the ginger and sauce without competing.
 Dried wood ear mushrooms need twenty minutes of soaking in warm water before they go into the wok.
-Fresh shiitake mushrooms are an excellent substitute with a similar effect.
+Fresh shiitake mushrooms are an excellent substitute.
 Button mushrooms work but produce a softer, less interesting texture.
-Avoid mushrooms with strong flavors of their own — they will compete with the ginger rather than support it.

 What does Thai ginger chicken taste like?

-Thai ginger chicken tastes like ginger first — warm, sharp, slightly spicy, present in every bite.
+Thai ginger chicken tastes like ginger first, warm, sharp, slightly spicy, present in every bite.
 Behind it is the savory depth of the oyster sauce and fish sauce, the slight sweetness of the sugar balancing the salt.
-The chicken is tender, the mushrooms slightly chewy, the green onion bright at the finish.
-It is a dish that is direct and clear in its flavor — there is no mystery about what it is or what it is trying to be.
+The chicken is tender, the vegetables slightly crisp, the cilantro bright at the finish.
+It is a dish that is direct and clear in its flavor.
+There is no mystery about what it is or what it is trying to be.

 FLAVOR PROFILE

-Then the chicken goes in and the smell deepens — the savory weight of the meat joining the ginger, the oyster sauce hitting the hot wok and caramelizing at the edges.
-The green onion at the end brings something lighter and brighter, cutting through the richness for just a moment before settling into it.
+Then the chicken goes in and the smell deepens.
+The savory weight of the meat joining the ginger, the oyster sauce hitting the hot wok and caramelizing at the edges.
+The bell pepper and onion add their sweetness, the cilantro at the end bringing something lighter and brighter, cutting through the richness for just a moment before settling into it.

 My mother ate this with rice and with the certainty of someone who knew exactly what she liked.
 By the time I was a teenager I understood what she meant.
-The ginger that had seemed too much was suddenly exactly what the dish needed and exactly what I needed from it.
+The ginger that had seemed too much was suddenly exactly what the dish needed.

 SUSIE’S KITCHEN NOTES

 My mother peeled the ginger with the edge of a spoon rather than a peeler.
-The skin of fresh ginger is thin enough that a spoon scrapes it cleanly without removing the flesh underneath — a peeler takes too much.
+The skin of fresh ginger is thin enough that a spoon scrapes it cleanly without removing the flesh underneath.
+A peeler takes too much.
 Scrape along the length of the root with the spoon’s edge.
 It takes thirty seconds and wastes nothing.
 Then julienne: cut the peeled ginger into thin rounds first, stack the rounds, and cut through the stack into thin matchsticks.
-Consistent thickness means consistent cooking — pieces that are too thick will stay raw at the center while the thinner ones are done.
+Consistent thickness means consistent cooking.

 The wok temperature is what separates a stir-fry from a braise.
-A wok that is not hot enough will cause the chicken to release liquid as it cooks — that liquid lowers the temperature further, and the dish begins to steam rather than fry.
-The result tastes cooked but not stir-fried: the flavors are there but the texture and the gloss are not.
-Get the wok hot — hot enough that a drop of water evaporates immediately on contact — before the oil goes in, and hot enough that the oil shimmers before the garlic and ginger go in.
+A wok that is not hot enough will cause the chicken to release liquid as it cooks, that liquid lowers the temperature further, and the dish begins to steam rather than fry.
+Get the wok hot, hot enough that the oil shimmers before the garlic and ginger go in.
 Then keep it there.

 My mother made this over a gas burner that she had used for years and trusted completely.
 She knew exactly what high heat looked like on that particular stove.
 If you are less certain, err toward higher rather than lower.
 The dish can recover from brief excess heat.
 It cannot recover from not enough.